 In summary, the measured patterns of compressibilities (response to hydrostatic stress) and of compliances and moduli (response to individual stresses and strains) for plagioclase feldspars are not just internally consistent.
 They are also consistent with what is known about the structures and the changes in structures with composition and between the three symmetrically distinct phases.
-However, it is important to note that, while we can relate all of the changes in elasticity to changes in structural conformations, it is not possible to determine whether these changes are the direct influence of stronger bonds for Ca relative to Na interacting with framework oxygen atoms, or a consequence of shorter O-O distances as the Ca content is increased and the conformation of the framework, as quantified by tetrahedral tilts, changes.
+However, it is important to note that while we can relate all of the changes in elasticity to changes in structural conformations, it is not possible to determine whether these changes are the direct influence of stronger bonds for Ca relative to Na interacting with framework oxygen atoms, or a consequence of shorter O-O distances as the Ca content is increased and the conformation of the framework, as quantified by tetrahedral tilts, changes.

-4.3 Applications to Aggregate Elasticity
+4.3.
+Applications to Aggregate Elasticity

-4.3.1 Isotropic Average Bulk and Shear Moduli:
+4.3.1.
+Isotropic Average Bulk and Shear Moduli

-Isotropic estimates for the bulk and shear moduli, the Voigt, Reuss, Hill, (V-R-H) and Hashin-Shtrikman (H-S) bounds [Brown 2013] of the seven samples are listed in Table S3 of the Auxiliary Materials.
-In Figure 5 (left side) these isotropic parameters are plotted as a function of composition.
+Isotropic estimates for the bulk and shear moduli, the Voigt, Reuss, Hill, (V-R-H) and Hashin-Shtrikman (H-S) bounds [Brown, 2015] of the eight samples are listed in Table S3 in the supporting information.
+In Figure 5 these isotropic parameters are plotted as a function of composition.
 Experimental uncertainties for individual moduli are appropriately propagated and are shown with error bars given only for the Hill average.
+The X-ray diffraction measurements were performed under uniform stress (hydrostatic compression) and so yield an isothermal bulk modulus that is equal to the Reuss bound (as shown in Figure 5).
+The conversion factor between the adiabatic and isothermal bulk moduli is $(1 + \alpha \gamma T)$.
+For plagioclase, the room temperature volume